Talend/component-runtime/sample-parent/sample-features/dynamic-dependencies/README.md

 In this thirds record, we can see that the connector were not able to find implementation for this SPI whereas it should be available in the runtime.

 ### The fourth record checks resource loading from dependencies
 The last record is quite different.
-Only the `value` field is interresting.
+Only the `value` field is interesting.
 It contains a json document with resources loading results:
 ```
 +---------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | key                       | value                                                                                                                                                                                                                                                                                                                                                                                                                                                       |